awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-wafwebacl-apigateway/README.md

 Out of the box implementation of the Construct without any override will set the following defaults:

 ### AWS WAF
-* Deploy a WAF with 7 [AWS managed rule groups](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html).
+* Deploy a WAF web ACL with 7 [AWS managed rule groups](https://docs.aws.amazon.com/waf/latest/developerguide/aws-managed-rule-groups-list.html).
     * AWSManagedRulesBotControlRuleSet
     * AWSManagedRulesKnownBadInputsRuleSet
     * AWSManagedRulesCommonRuleSet